 SB High Dividend Peso Equity Fund aims to achieve total returns through income growth and long-term capital appreciation by investing in listed equity securities of Philippine companies that offer high dividend payouts.
-The Fund aims to surpass its benchmark (gross of fees) which is 90% Philippine Stock Exchange Index (price only return) + 10% O/N Special Savings Account (net of withholding tax).
+The Fund aims to surpass its benchmark which is 100% Philippine Stock Exchange Index (price only return).

 SB High Dividend Peso Equity Fund is suitable only for investors who: